hyperledger/fabric/examples/e2e_cli/end-to-end.rst

 The ``e2e_cli`` folder offers us two flavors of docker-compose files, both of which are extended from the ``docker-compose-base.yaml``.
-Our first flavor, docker-compose-cli.yaml, provides us with a CLI container, along with an orderer, four peers, and the optional couchDB containers.
+Our first flavor, ``docker-compose-cli.yaml``, provides us with a CLI container, along with an orderer, four peers, and the optional couchDB containers.
 We use this docker-compose for the entirety of the instructions on this page.

-The second flavor - docker-compose-e2e.yaml - is constructed to run end to end tests using the Node.js SDK.
+The second flavor, ``docker-compose-e2e.yaml``, is constructed to run end-to-end tests using the Node.js SDK.
 Aside from functioning with the SDK, its primary differentiation is that there are containers for the fabric-ca servers.
-As a result we are able to send REST calls to the organizational CA's for user registration and enrollment.
+As a result, we are able to send REST calls to the organizational CAs for user registration and enrollment.

 If you want to use the ``docker-compose-e2e.yaml`` without first running the **All in one** script, then we  will need to make four slight modifications.